kmangub/data-structures-and-algorithms/python/challenges/graph/README.md

 - Return a collection of nodes in the order they were visited
 - Display the collection

+`depth_first` traversal method should:
+- Accepts an adjacency list
+- Return a collection of nodes in the order they were visited
+- Display the collection

 ## Testing
 - Node can be successfully added to the graph
 - An edge can be successfully added to the graph